Learn Spanish

 • No me molesta que las películas siempre tengan violencia, sino que siempre tengan finales larguísimos.

-Substitutions in Spanish for ‘But’
+Substitutions in Spanish for the word ‘But’

 Like English, Spanish has longer words that can be substituted for but, such as however, or nevertheless: